-Category (5 points) Exceeds Expectation (4 points) Meets Expectation (3.5 points) Needs Improvement (0-3 points) Unacceptable Thesis Clearly stated with direction for the content of the paper and consistently supported throughout.
-Position is stated, but no clear direction for the content of the paper.
-A fact is stated instead of an argumentative position.
-Needs development in order to serve as a working thesis.
-No position statement or a position not related to the assigned topic.
+Category Thesis (5 points) Exceeds Expectation Clearly stated with (4 points) Meets Expectation Position is stated, (3.5 points) Needs Improvement A fact is stated instead (0-3 points) Unacceptable No position direction for the content of the paper and consistently supported throughout. but no clear direction for the content of the paper. of an argumentative position.
+Needs development in order to serve as a working thesis. statement or a position not related to the assigned topic.
 Evidence Every point was well supported with primary or secondary source material.
 Student provided several examples from assigned reading or lecture.
 Points were adequately supported with examples from assigned readings or lecture materials.
 Student provided sufficient amount.
 Points were supported with examples from the assigned readings and lectures, but the relevance of the support was debatable.
 More support was needed.
 Student provided little or no evidentiary support for their claims or did not cite sources properly.
 Organization All points were clearly tied to the thesis statement in a structured manner.
 Most body paragraphs tied back to the thesis statement, but student wandered off topic a bit.
 Most points were tied to a premise, but there was no clear or logical structure to the presentation of the argument.
 Arguments were not tied to the thesis or consistently wandered off topic.
 Grammar Paper well edited with no spelling, grammar, diction, or syntax errors.
 Perfectly formatted.
 Paper edited and free of spelling and grammatical errors, but some issues with diction and sentence structure.
 No spelling errors, but multiple grammar issues.
 Problems with diction and syntax.
 Improperly formatted, multiple spelling and grammatical errors, improper English.